 While AR adds some virtual elements to the real world, VR builds an artificial reality, and the pace with which these two technologies are going to shape the e-commerce space is going to astounding.
 AR and VR are being used in beauty, fashion, furnishing, and many other verticals.

-In-home augmented or virtual reality technology enables users to experience how a pair of goggles or how a dress would suit them, how a sofa would match the walls of their houses, how the product would look like, and this is what is helping this technology gain popularity.
-AR and VR are trying to reduce the gap that was posed by not being able to touch or feel products when buying online, hence more cart abandonments, product returns, etc. Users can select a product, visualize it, interact with it, all without having to be physically present in the vicinity of the product.
+In-home augmented or virtual reality technology enables users to experience how a pair of goggles or how a dress would suit them, how a sofa would match their houses’ walls, how the product would look like, and this is what is helping this technology gain popularity.
+AR and VR are trying to reduce the gap posed by not being able to touch or feel products when buying online, hence more cart abandonments, product returns, etc. Users can select a product, visualize it, interact with it, all without being physically present in the vicinity of the product.

 AR or VR is the next big thing in e-commerce, and eBay was quick enough to understand this when it launched the world’s first virtual reality department store.
 On entering the virtual store, several categories of retail items are shown.
 Users can select their areas of interest, and further experience is built around their choices.
 As one goes ahead, selecting or rejecting things, the store’s algorithm further adapts to what it thinks the users might like.

-Though there has been much controversy around the blockchain technology and the use of cryptocurrencies, blockchain helps to build trust in online payments owing to its concept of a distributed, genuine ledger of all digital transactions.
+Though there has been much controversy around blockchain technology and cryptocurrencies, blockchain helps build trust in online payments due to its concept of a distributed, genuine ledger of all digital transactions.

 This technology excludes fraud and provides a new payment method.

 It also ensures transparency, decentralization, and security, thus making it more the way a lucrative option to adopt online payments.
-Payments and exchanges with fiat currencies take a longer time and are costlier, which is the reason why cryptocurrencies are gaining popularity.
-Shipping can also be made ‘smarter’ by providing encryption in deliveries, using blockchain.
+Payments and exchanges with fiat currencies take longer and are costlier, so cryptocurrencies are gaining popularity.
+Shipping can also be made ‘smarter’ by providing encryption in deliveries using blockchain.

-The future of e-commerce market place Ecoinmerce will be blockchain driven and can hugely transform the industry.
-The applications of this technology are manifold and will facilitate the online shopping experience of customers in significant ways.
+The future of the e-commerce marketplace Ecoinmerce will be blockchain-driven and can hugely transform the industry.
+The applications of this technology are manifold and will facilitate customers’ online shopping experience in significant ways.

 About the author